jvshme/website/README.md

-# website
+# this is the readme
-# this is my website coming soon page.
+# this is also my portfolio coming soon page. crazy right?